Jollywatt/typst-fletcher/src/main.typ

 ///  mark.
 For basic arrow heads, this offset is computed with
 ///  `round-arrow-cap-offset()`.
 ///
-/// - crossing (bool): If `true`, draws a white backdrop to give the illusion of
+/// - crossing (bool): If `true`, draws a backdrop of color `crossing-fill` to
-///  lines crossing each other.
+///  give the illusion of lines crossing each other.
 ///
-///  #fletcher.diagram({
+///  #fletcher.diagram(crossing-fill: luma(98%), {
 ///  	edge((0,1), (1,0), thickness: 1pt)
 ///  	edge((0,0), (1,1), thickness: 1pt)
 ///  	edge((2,1), (3,0), thickness: 1pt)
 ///  	edge((2,0), (3,1), thickness: 1pt, crossing: true)
 ///  })
 ///
+/// You can also pass `"crossing"` as a positional argument as a shorthand for
+/// `crossing: true`.
+///
-/// - crossing-thickness (number): Thickness of the white "crossing" background
+/// - crossing-thickness (number): Thickness of the "crossing" background
 ///  stroke, if `crossing: true`, in multiples of the normal stroke's thickness.
 ///  Defaults to the `crossing-thickness` option of `diagram()`.
 ///
-///  #fletcher.diagram({
+///  #fletcher.diagram(crossing-fill: luma(98%), {
 ///  	(1, 2, 5, 8, 12).enumerate().map(((i, x)) => {
 ///  		edge((2*i, 1), (2*i + 1, 0), thickness: 1pt, label-sep: 1em)
 ///  		edge((2*i, 0), (2*i + 1, 1), raw(str(x)), thickness: 1pt, label-sep:
-///  		1em, crossing: true, crossing-thickness: x)
+///  		2pt, label-pos: 0.3, crossing: true, crossing-thickness: x)
 ///  	}).join()
 ///  })
 ///